News reports often have a tremendous impact on financial markets.

 Many central banks in developed countries, including the Fed and the Bank of England, have an inflation rate target.
 Policy makers try to meet their inflation target by tweaking monetary and fiscal policies.

-Many financial analysts and traders follow the implicit price deflator which.
+Many financial analysts and traders follow the implicit price deflator.
 This is released together with the GDP report.
 But, since the release of GDP is quarterly, traders look for other, more frequent reports.
 Such as the Consumer Price Index (CPI) and the Producer Price Index (PPI).

 Another important indicator that measure inflation is the Core CPI report.
 This report excludes volatile categories, such as food and energy.
 It paints to a more reliable picture of the impact of price-changes.
 As a result, the Core CPI chart is usually much smoother than the regular CPI report.
 We show this on the following graph.